takveer21/takveer21/README.md

 ### Hi there 👋, I'm Takveer Ahmed
 #### MSc in Data Science(Present) | Web Developer

-![MSc in Data Science | Web Developer]
+Hi, I'm Takveer Ahmed and I'm an apprentice Web Developer.
+I'm studying MSc at Daffodil International University in Data Science(CSE).
+I've completed some web applications in Laravel & Vue.js.
+Right Now I'm learning MERN Stack.

-A good academic record, ability to understand the software and working knowledge of several projects and programming languages with my fellow members and a strong understanding of core internet technologies.
+My enclosed profile shows that I have a good academic record, the ability to understand software and working knowledge of several projects and programming languages, and a strong understanding of core internet technologies.
 I‘m always an excellent team player and communicator.
-I’m looking for a challenging role in a reputable organization to utilize my technical and management skills for the growth of the organization as well as to enhance my knowledge.
+I've always wanted to be a very skilled programmer and software developer.

 Skills: VUE JS / Laravel 8 / JS / HTML / CSS